Parth-Dave/Paper-Readings/Export-7135b6e3-811e-4016-86db-bcd298a9921d/Trace cache a1fa1112c69e422c8f2d95fd443f854a.md

 # Idea presented by paper

 - Increase number of predictions every cycle (Branch Throughput)
-- Add an extra cache which stores already fetched blocks from non contiguous locations in each line ....
-N instructions / M blocks
+- Add an extra cache which stores already fetched blocks from non contiguous locations in each line (Non contiguous access)
 - Negligible impact to conventional cache fetch latency and prediction penalty (Fetch Unit Latency)
 - Trace cache stores dynamic sequences instead of trying to find and fetch them hence it doesn't add to critical path because in case of miss conventional cache is used.